openid/AppAuth-iOS/README.md

     github "openid/AppAuth-iOS" "master"

-Then run `carthage bootstrap`.
+Then, run `carthage bootstrap`.

 ### Static Library

 You can also use AppAuth as a static library.
-This requires linking the library and your project and including the headers.
-Suggested configuration:
+This requires linking the library and your project, and including the headers.
+Here is a suggested configuration:

 1. Create an Xcode Workspace.
 2. Add `AppAuth.xcodeproj` to your Workspace.